Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/universal-additional-camera-data.md

 If you need to access the Universal Additional Camera Data component frequently in a script, you should cache the reference to it to avoid unnecessary CPU work.

 ## Preset
 When using Preset of a Camera, only a subset of properties are supported.
+Unsupported properties are hidden.